Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

 You will create a new Vitis project, similar to the one in `running-bare-metal-hello-world-application`, except that it will use the default linker scripts, which will reference the DDR memory.

-1. Manage board settings, make cable connections, and connect to the board through your system and launch the Vitis software platform as discussed in steps 1 through 7 in :ref:`running-bare-metal-hello-world-application`.
+1. Manage board settings, make cable connections, and connect to the board through your system and launch the Vitis software platform as discussed in steps 1 through 7 in `running-bare-metal-hello-world-application`.

    .. note:: Create a new Vitis workspace for this.
-Do not use the workspace created in :ref:`running-bare-metal-hello-world-application`.
+Do not use the workspace created in `running-bare-metal-hello-world-application`.

-2. Create a bare-metal Hello World system project with an application running on Arm Cortex-A72 and modify its source code as discussed in steps 1 and 2 of :ref:`creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm` and steps 1 and 2 of Modifying the helloworld_a72 Application Source Code.
+2. Create a bare-metal Hello World system project with an application running on Arm Cortex-A72 and modify its source code as discussed in steps 1 and 2 of `creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm` and steps 1 and 2 of Modifying the helloworld_a72 Application Source Code.

    .. note:: Ensure that the SW1 switch is set to JTAG boot mode as shown in the following figure.